-This collection of videocasts is a valuable starting point for building the skillset that is indispensable for the 21st century organization.
+This training program is a valuable starting point for building the skillset that is indispensable for the 21st century organization.

 Big Data and digitization are changing the way organizations work.